CESNET/metacentrum-user-docs/docs/advanced/containers/index.md

     # Than you can start Singularity
     singularity build ...

-    CACHEDIR -- downloaded layers
+- `CACHEDIR` - downloaded layers
-    LOCALCACHEDIR -- run shell exec
+- `LOCALCACHEDIR` - run shell exec
-    TMPDIR -- squashfs and temporary files, there is limit 1GB by default, if you need more use scratch
+- `TMPDIR` - squashfs and temporary files, there is limit 1GB by default, if you need more use scratch

 Documentation: [https://sylabs.io/docs/](https://sylabs.io/docs/).